Market Trends 2019: Buy The Fear and sell the noise

 V readings jumped to new highs again; the markets are overbought on the short term time frames, so the high V readings mean we could see a quick pullback and then a move up to new highs.
 Until the trend turns negative new highs should be expected.
 As many technical indicators are not supporting the current move to new highs, we think the speed at which the market trades higher is going to slow down a bit.
 The market is likely to drift higher rather soar upwards unless the picture changes dramatically.
 The smart money continues to sit on the sidelines, and the current move to new highs is not being validated by this group of astute investors.

-If you look at simple indicators such as RSI and MACD’s you can plainly see the host of negative divergences in the above one year chart.
-You will find a similar pattern in two and three-year charts.
-Today this means nothing and trying to use such tools to help you decide when to get in and out is dangerous as manipulation is the only reason these markets are soaring higher.
+Technical analysis used in isolation is no longer as useful as it was before 2009.
 However, used in conjunction with other indicators, such simple tools can still provide some useful information as to when a market is overbought and oversold and then depending on the trend you can decide what position to take.
 If the trend is up, then opening up long positions during pullbacks would be the way to go and vice versa.

 U.S. Investor’s Estimate of 2013 Average Stock gains